-The Advancement Department builds strong and lasting relationships with current and past families, alumnae and school supporters, engaging them as volunteers, ambassadors, and financial supporters to strengthen and sustain the operational and long-term fiscal needs of the school.
-Each year, our donors provide the essential funds needed for financial assistance for students in need, enriched academic programs, life changing faith experiences (such as Kairos), top tier arts and athletic offerings, provision and upkeep of superior facilities and other expenses not covered by tuition.
+The Advancement Department builds strong and lasting relationships with current and past families, alumnae, and school supporters, engaging them as volunteers, ambassadors, and financial supporters to strengthen and sustain the operational and long-term financial needs of the school.
+Each year, our donors provide the essential funds needed for financial assistance for students in need, enriched academic programs, life-changing faith experiences (such as Kairos), top-tier arts and athletic offerings, provision and upkeep of superior facilities, and other expenses not covered by tuition.

-The Advancement Department manages the St. Francis Fund (our annual fund), Thankful Thursday (our Day of Giving), fundraising events including the Crab Feed and the Revelry Gala and Auction, scholarship outreach, the endowment, planned giving and capital campaigns.
+The Advancement Department manages the St. Francis Fund (our annual fund), Thankful Thursday (our Day of Giving), fundraising events including the Crab Feed and the Auction, scholarship outreach, the endowment, planned giving, and capital campaigns.
+The Department ensures that donations are appropriately acknowledged and administered consistent with donors' intended purposes.

-For the 2022-23 school year, every student at St. Francis is receiving a \$2,000 "silent" scholarship toward her tuition.
-We ask all families to make a financial gift meaningful to their circumstances that closes the gap to meet the cost of this transformative education.
+For the 2023-24 school year, every student at St. Francis receives a \$2,000 "silent" scholarship toward her tuition.
+We ask all families to make a financial gift meaningful to their circumstances to close this gap to meet the cost of this transformative education.

-Supporters surpassing \$\$2000 in annual donations (July 1st - June 30th) are recognized as Benefactors and are invited to the President's Society Cocktail Reception in the fall.
-The Advancement Department ensures that donations are appropriately acknowledged and administered consistent with donors' intended purposes.
+President's Society: Supporters surpassing \$2,000 in annual fiscal-year donations (July 1 - June 30) are recognized as Benefactors and invited to the annual President's Society Cocktail Reception in the fall.